 Before 1973, abortion was banned and prohibited outright in 30 states, while it was legal under certain circumstances in 20 other states.
 Pregnancies resulting from incest and rape or when the life of the mother was in danger were the circumstances that allowed termination of pregnancy.
 The first law banning abortion in the US was espoused in 1821 by the state of Connecticut that criminalized any substance or poison that would induce a miscarriage.
 Maine, in 1840 became the first state in the US to pass legislation that explicitly protected the unborn fetus.
-In the mid-19th C, the American Medical Association (AMA) as a newly formed organization lobbied physicians and medical societies to support the legislation against abortion.
-Over the next 20 years, 31 states amended or enacted laws on abortion that protected unborn.
-During the period, Congress passed the 14th amendment, and 28 states endorsed the amendment prohibiting any state from depriving any person of life, liberty or property.
+In the mid-19th century, the American Medical Association (AMA) as a newly formed organization lobbied physicians and medical societies to support the legislation against abortion.
+Over the next 20 years, 31 states amended or enacted laws on abortion that protected unborn children.
+During this period, Congress passed the 14th amendment, and 28 states endorsed the amendment prohibiting any state from depriving any person of life, liberty or property.
 By 1910, all states except Kentucky had enacted the anti-abortion laws.
 By 1967, abortion was a felony in 49 states while in it was a high misdemeanor in New Jersey.
 In the same year California, Colorado, and North Carolina became the first to approve reforms to abortion laws.
-In 1970 Alaska, Washington, New York, and Hawaii passed laws allowing abortion on demand and the state of New York was the only one without the requirement of residency, and the state swiftly changed to be the abortion capital America.
+In 1970 Alaska, Washington, New York, and Hawaii passed laws allowing abortion on demand and the state of New York was the only one without the requirement of residency.

 In 1970, attorneys Linda Coffee and Sarah Weddington appeared on behalf of Norman Leah McCorvey, who was known by her pseudonym name Jane Roe.
 McCorvey (Roe) was a Dallas resident who was pregnant for the third time and wanted to terminate her pregnancy.
 The suit was filed in the United States District of Texas.
 The defendant in the suit was Henry Wade the Dallas County Attorney who was representing the state of Texas.
 The Three-judge bench of the District Court consisting of Judge Sarah Hughes, William, McLaughlin Taylor, Jr. and appeal judge Irving Loeb Goldberg, all agreed and declared that the law in Texas was unconstitutional and violated the right to privacy as found in the ninth amendment.
 Henry Wade appealed the decision to the Supreme Court.

-The decision of the Supreme Court was issued in January of 1973, and ruled that a woman's right to privacy extended to the option of having an abortion.
+The decision of the Supreme Court ruled that a woman's right to privacy extended to the option of having an abortion.
 The court’s decision was a majority vote of 7 to 2.
 Justice Byron White and William Rehnquist were of the dissenting opinion.
 The court ruled that Texas law violated the constitutional right to privacy of Jane Roe.
-The Supreme Court gave the argument that the first, Fourth, Ninth, and the Fourteenth Amendment of the Constitution protect the ‘Zone of Privacy’ of an individual against the laws of the state.
-The Court pointed out the rulings in the past cases that highlighted child-rearing, marriage, and contraception as activities that are covered under the ‘privacy zone’ and was broad enough to include a woman’s decision to terminate or not to terminate the pregnancy.
+The Supreme Court gave the argument that the first, Fourth, Ninth, and the Fourteenth Amendment of the Constitution protect the "Zone of Privacy" of an individual against the laws of the state.
+The Court pointed out the rulings in the past cases that highlighted child-rearing, marriage, and contraception as activities that are covered under the "privacy zone" and was broad enough to include a woman’s decision to terminate or not to terminate the pregnancy.

 Justices Byron White and William Rehnquist gave their dissenting opinion, and said ‘the decision of the court was an exercise of raw judicial power’.
 Justice Rehnquist gave different grounds why he differed with other judges.
 His arguments were that there was no legitimate plaintiff in the case on whom court ruling could apply.
 He also argued that abortion was not a private act.